steadybit/advice-kit/docs/advice-api.md

 # advice API

-This document explains the Advice API, control flow and the contracts behind it.
+This document explains the Advice API, control flow, and its contracts.
 It starts with a high-level overview and then explains every API in detail.

 ## Overview

-Advice are implemented with the help of AdviceKit and the Advice API through the implementation of a advice provider.
+Advice is implemented with the help of AdviceKit and the Advice API through the implementation of an advice provider.
-Advice providers are HTTP servers implementing the Advice API to describe which advice are delivered.
+Advice providers are HTTP servers that implement the Advice API to describe which advice is delivered.
 The following diagram illustrates who is issuing calls and in what phases.

 ![UML sequence diagram showing in what order the APIs are called](advice-flow.svg)

 As can be seen above, the advice provider is called by the Steadybit agent in two phases:

-- In the advice registration phase, Steadybit learns about the supported advice.
-Once this phase is completed, advice will be scheduled within the agent.
+- In the advice **registration phase**, Steadybit learns about the supported advice.
+Once this phase is completed, calling for advice will be scheduled with the agent.
-- The advice will be called by the agent's scheduler in the execution phase.
+- The agent's scheduler will call for advice in the **execution phase**.

-The following sections explain the various API endpoints, their responsibilities and structures in more detail.
+The following sections explain the various API endpoints, their responsibilities, and structures in more detail.

 ## Index Response

 As the name implies, this is the root of a advice provider and returns a list of supported Advice.
 Or, more specifically, HTTP endpoints that the agent should call to learn more about them.

+All paths will be resolved relative to the URL used to register the extension at the agent.
+For example, if `https://extension/some-path` was used to register and this endpoint returns `/advice/bad-dogs,` the agent will make the request to `https://extension/some-path/advice/bad-dogs.` This allows extensions to run behind reverse proxies, rewriting the path.

 This endpoint needs to be [registered with Steadybit agents](./advice-registration.md).